rjocoleman/dokku-nginx-stream/README.md

 **Note:** Only one tcp/udp port per app is supported

 Dokku NGINX Stream gives the ability to open up tcp/udp ports to the outside world.
-This can be usefull when your application speaks more than http.
+This can be useful when your application speaks more than http.

 **Note:** Your app must use the proxy plugin.